cloudblog004/fantasticfoodies/content/en/posts/3102-simple-way-to-make-homemade-mayonnaise-and-miso-gratin.md

 - "Combine the ☆ ingredients to make the mayo-miso sauce."
 - "Place the cooked chicken and the leek into a gratin dish.
 Pour the mayo-miso sauce on top."
 - "Top with cheese and sprinkle with panko.
 Bake in the oven for 8 minutes until browned."
-- "&#34;Japanese Mochi Rice Cake Gratin&#34;.  https://cookpad.com/us/recipes/150398-japanese-mochi-rice-cake-gratin           (see recipe)"
+- "*Japanese Mochi Rice Cake Gratin*.  https://cookpad.com/us/recipes/150398-japanese-mochi-rice-cake-gratin           (see recipe)"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe